 McDade Park is Lackawanna County’s premier destination park, home to the Boundless Playground, a large inclusive play space designed for children of all abilities and needs.
 Spanning more than 200 acres of rolling green space, the park is free for everyone to enjoy and offers hiking, nature trails, and beautiful natural gardens.

-Let’s show pride in our community together.
+Let’s show pride in our community.

 Condella Park is one of our community’s treasures, with long walking trails along the Lackawanna River, open green spaces, baseball field, basketball courts, tennis courts, picnic pavilions, and plenty of room to enjoy the outdoors.
 But like all parks, it needs a little care to keep it beautiful.